rkverma2022/Algorithm/README.md

 # Algorithm
-You are Invited to contribute.......
+Author of all the related programm ::  Rajkumar Verma All of you are invited to contribute

+Thanks !